RomainGsd/dead-man-s-switch/credentials_example.md

+In order to write this credentials file you will need :

-Mail sender account username: *stanleyparable*
+- Mail sender account username

-Mail sender account password: *mysecretpassword*
+- Mail sender account password

-Mail sender account server address *(for gmail: smtp.gmail.com)*
+- Mail sender account server address

-Email address where the checkup mail is sent: *Jon.Osterman@gmail.com*
+- Email address where the checkup mail is sent

-Email address which send the mails: *hellofriend@wanadoo.com*
+- Email address which send the mails

-Email address to be alarmed if user does not respond: *iamanexample@protonmail.com*
+- Email address to be alarmed if user does not respond

+It should look like this (without the '\' character):

+stanleyparable \
+mysecretpassword \
+smtp.gmail.com \
+Jon.Osterman@gmail.com \
+hellofriend@wanadoo.com \
+iamanexample@protonmail.com \